vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-08.md

 part: 8
 ---

-## The Folder of Stamps Back to the Homeland
+## Episode 8: The Folder of Stamps Back to the Homeland

 A passport on its own usually does the job.
 But sometimes -- crossing into a country with stricter requirements, traveling on a diplomatic mission, carrying documents on behalf of an organization -- a single passport isn't enough.
 You need the supporting visa stapled in, maybe a letter of introduction from your embassy, a whole small folder of documents that together trace an unbroken line of authority back to a government the border officer actually recognizes.